MacAlent History, Family Crest & Coats of Arms

 One of the first records of the family was Malcolm MacQuillan who died in 1307.
 Little is known of his heritage, but what we do know is that he was granted safe conduct by the English so he could assail Scottish forces, on Scotland's western seaboard, with his galley fleet.
 He was part of a fleet of eighteen galleys with 1,000 men who landed near Stranraer, now a town in southwest Scotland in Inch, Dumfries and Galloway.
 But, this force was quickly overwhelmed by local forces led by Dungal MacDouall.
 MacQuillan was captured and executed.
 His head and the heads from two Irish chiefs were sent back to King Edward I.

-Important Dates for the MacAlent family
+Early History of the MacAlent family

 This web page shows only a small excerpt of our MacAlent research.
 Another 217 words (16 lines of text) covering the years 1315, 1442, 1542, 1559, 1750, 1307, 1300 and 1485 are included under the topic Early MacAlent History in all our PDF Extended History products and printed products wherever possible.